Flooding during and after rainstorms is a growing concern for residents and businesses in Stoughton and neighboring communities.

 Use the link below to subscribe to the project email list to receive direct periodic notifications about upcoming meetings and project progress.

 Tell a Friend

 We are working hard to reach out to the entire community.
-Please share this webpage and the survey with friends, neighbors, and groups in Stoughton.
+Please share this webpage with friends, neighbors, and groups in Stoughton.

 Suggest a Group